boochtek/activerecord-repository/README.md

 Using this allows splitting the domain model and persistence classes.

 WARNING: This is currently merely a proof of concept.
+This means that testing and refactoring have often been put on the back burner.

 TODO